New rules for financial services businesses to encourage staff to ‘blow the whistle’ now in force.

 The new rules aim to encourage whistleblowing and minimise retaliation against whistleblowers.
 A firm’s fitness and propriety will most likely be called into question by the Financial Conduct Authority where there is any evidence of retaliation by a firm against a whistleblower.

 Howard Kennedy is an approachable, professional, responsive, commercial law firm that represents excellent value.
-The firm has 51 partners and 350 staff, and works alongside national and international clients across many disciplines, including banking, corporate and commercial, family, finance, employment, dispute resolution, intellectual property, private client, real estate and tax.
-Howard Kennedy has particular focus on the Financial Services, Media and Entertainment, Real Estate, Retail and Leisure, Sports Individuals and Technology sectors, and, through HKOne, a tailored service for the individual.
+The firm has 53 partners and 350 staff, and works alongside national and international clients across many disciplines, including banking, corporate and commercial, family, finance, employment, dispute resolution, intellectual property, private client, real estate and tax.
+Howard Kennedy has particular focus on the Financial Services, Media and Entertainment, Real Estate, Retail and Leisure, Sports Individuals and Technology sectors, and, through HKOne, a tailored service for high net worth clients.

 Matt Baldwin, Coast